ruifengz90/ruifengz90.github.io/_posts/2020-01-01-monit-check-linux-status.md

 check system $HOST
     if loadavg (15min) > 3.2 then alert
     if cpu usage > 90% for 10 cyclesthen alert
-    if memory usage > 75% thenalert
-    if swap usage > 75% then alert
+    if memory usage > 75% then alert if swap usage > 75% then alert
 ```